Home

 It is thought that because Private Morrow was buried in plot 4 of White House Cemetery, his remains were brought in from one of the smaller cemeteries after the Armistice.

 One of the young hero's brothers, Richard Morrow, was married and living in Moneymore.
 He has answered his country's call on hearing of his brother's death and served in the 12th Inniskillings.
-A brother-in-law, William Leslie, of Moy Post Office, was also in the army (Figure 7.01).
+A brother-in-law, William Leslie, of Moy Post Office, was also in the army (

 The Official statement as published in the London Gazette of 22nd May 1915 was as follows: